CIVITAS-John/pyannote-whisper/README.md

 ## Convert your audio to transcript with speaker labels
 Open the terminal, run:
 `sh ./transcribe.sh PATH_TO_YOUR_MP4 {YOUR_HUGGINGFACE_TOKEN}`
 This will transcribe my_video.ogg (Audio) to my_video_labeled.txt (Transcript with speaker and time labels) and my_video.txt (Plain transcript).
 If you already know the number of speakers (e.g. in one-on-one interviews, 2), you can add the number at the end of the command.
+For example:
+`sh ./transcribe.sh PATH_TO_YOUR_MP4 {YOUR_HUGGINGFACE_TOKEN} 2`

 ## How to make the model faster
 By default, the `transcribe.sh` uses the `medium.en` model, which asks for 5GB of memory and works not really fast.
 If you are under resource or time constraints, try to change to `tiny.en` (1GB) or `base.en` (1GB).
 Note that there is also multilingual models, simply remove `.en` to `tiny`, `base`, `small`, `medium`, or `large`.